karlhdenby/Golf-Project/README.md

 # Golf-Project

 ## Description
-This project provides a backend for managing memberships, rates, and user permissions for a golf course.
+This project provides a backend for managing memberships, rates, tee times, and user permissions for a golf course.

 ---